mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 ### $derived.by

-The `$derived` rune only accepts an expression by default, but you can use the `$derived.by` rune for a more complex derivation:
+The `$derived` rune only accepts an expression by default, but you can use the `$derived.by` rune for more complex derivations:

 ```svelte:App.svelte {6-12}
 <script lang="ts">